 Our Green Bottle Really is Green

 Since the first batch of Steam Whistle Pilsner rolled off the line in March, 2000 we have been proudly using our unique green glass bottle which is made with 30% more glass.
-This means the same bottle can potentially be washed, inspected and refilled up to 45 times - about three times as many as the industry standard brown bottle.
+This means the same bottle can potentially be washed, inspected and refilled more than 45 times - about three times as many as the industry standard brown bottle.
 Our painted logo not only saves trees from becoming label paper, but also eliminates ink, varnish and glue from contaminating the water drained from our bottle washer.

 Our bullfrogpowered® Brewery

 Steam Whistle Brewing made the conscious choice in 2007 to support our friends at Bullfrog Power and help save our planet.
 Our Brewery chooses clean, renewable power with Bullfrog for 100% of our electricity requirements.
 This means, Bullfrog Power ensures the power going onto the grid on our behalf is coming from clean, green sources.
 Bullfrog’s green electricity comes from a blend of wind and low-impact hydro power sourced from new Canadian renewable energy facilities that have received EcoLogoM certification.